Skip to Content Top

 Can spray foam insulation be left exposed in the basement?

 It depends on your local building code whether you can leave spray foam insulation exposed in the basement.
-In some areas, homeowners should cover the insulation with a thermal barrier to ensure safety.
+In some areas, you should cover the insulation with a thermal barrier to ensure safety.

 What is the best insulation for a basement?